Sayubu/clever-paper-input/README.md

-seed-element
+clever-paper-input
 ============

-See the [component page](http://polymerlabs.github.io/seed-element) for more information.
+See the [component page](http://rsamec.github.io/clever-paper-input) for more information.

 ## Getting Started

-We've put together a [guide to seed-element](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.
+We've put together a [guide to clever-paper-input](http://rsamec.github.io/clever-paper-input/demo.html) to help get you rolling.

 ## Testing Your Element